IN THIS BLOG:

-When you decide to purchase an investment property, you as the owner have a lot of decisions to make.
-One of the most important being how long of a lease term you should offer your tenant.
-6, 9, 12, 15 or even 24 month leases are all available options, but which one is best?
-Choosing to offer a longer term lease comes with its own set of pros and cons.
+New owners of investment properties have a lot of decisions to make!
+One of the most important of these decisions is how long of a lease term you plan to offer your tenants.
+Lease terms vary from 6 to 24 months, and each type of lease term comes with its own set of pros and cons.

-However, the longer lease presents a couple of risks to the landlord too.
-The first being that you lock in a rental rate for a longer period of time.
-If you own rental property in Colorado for example, you might be leaving money on the table by locking a resident into a long term lease since rents have been appreciating at a steady rate in the Denver metro market; especially in outlier cities like Commerce City.
+A longer lease also presents some risks.
+Long term rentals lock in a rental rate for a longer period of time.
+In an area like Colorado where rental rates have been appreciating steadily, you may lose out on profit potential by locking tenants in for a longer period of time.
+Rents have been appreciating at a steady rate in the Denver metro market; especially in outlier cities like Commerce City.

-Another risk associated with longer term leases is that it becomes much harder for you as the landlord to get rid of ‘bad’ tenants.
-This doesn’t necessarily mean you are locked in with a tenant who is breaking the law or the terms of your lease agreement, but more so means you are locked in with a less than ideal tenant.
+Additionally, long term rentals make it more difficult to get rid of tenants who may not be an ideal fit.
+This doesn’t necessarily mean you are going to be stuck with a tenant who is breaking the law or the terms of your lease agreement, but more so means you are locked in with a tenant that you would no longer prefer to occupy your property.
 With a shorter lease, you have the option to issue a non-renewal at the expiration of their lease and pursue better-suited tenants for your property.